Coping with Loss and Grief

 simply acknowledge and express them perhaps through crying journaling or

 express them creatively through art, music, dance, or poetry.

 Stuffing or swallowing feelings results in stomach and digestive problems, and lack of appetite, in addition to depression.
 Think of your stomach as a balloon, every time you think about it or talk about your feelings and memories, you are letting air out of the balloon.
 If you are stuffing feelings, they will leak into your dreams.

-It takes anywhere from 2-4 years to process through a loss.
-If it is a loss of spouse, for every 5 years married, it can take 1 year to process your feelings and memories.
-In order to manage the effects of the feelings and memories of grief, trauma or loss, you want to alternatively increase your coping skills especially after you have processed feelings or memories to rebalance yourself.
+It takes anywhere from 2-4 years to process a loss.
+If it is the loss of a spouse, for every five years married, it can take one year to process your feelings and memories.
+To manage the effects of the feelings and memories of grief, trauma, or loss, you want to alternatively increase your coping skills especially after you have processed feelings or memories to rebalance yourself.
 Use whatever pace works for you.
 Join a group of people going through the same thing.